“The righteous are concerned for the rights of the poor. The wicked do not understand such concern.”

 Public Policy

-According to the text, gaining consensus on the proper treatment of the poor is not easy.
+29.7 crs homeless man 1 1476162According to this text, gaining consensus on the proper treatment of the poor is not easy.
 Not everyone views the problem of poverty the same way.
 Poverty comes for various reasons.
-It can be self-induced, a result of external forces, or a combination of both.
-Before the problem of poverty can be properly addressed it must be properly diagnosed, but there’s another problem.
+It can be self-induced, the result of external forces, or a combination of both.
+Before the problem of poverty can be properly addressed, it must be properly diagnosed, case by case.
+Since its causes are diverse and need discernment in each case, poverty is solved much better by private citizens, empowered by adequate tax incentives.
+But there’s another problem.
 Some people don’t care to know.
-I believe that political position is irrelevant.
-Whether we are right or left, Conservative or Liberal, Republicans or Democrats matters not.
-Our treatment of the poor is the key indicator of our own political staying power.
+I believe that here, political parties are irrelevant.
+Whether we’re right or left, Conservative or Liberal, Republican or Democrat, matters not.
+Our treatment of the poor is the key indicator of our own public and private staying power.

 See Proverbs 29:14 – What is the financial secret for stable government?